-A while ago at a conference, I sat in a room with a group of other lead pastors.
+I sat in a room with a group of other leaders at a pastors’ conference.
 Some carried the unseen scars of many years of ministry; a few still showed a bit of the shine of idealism.
-The speaker in the breakout session addressed the things we needed to remember in order to make it in the “marathon, not the sprint, of ministry.”
+The speaker for the breakout session we attended addressed the things we needed to remember in order to make it in the “marathon, not the sprint, of ministry.”

 He spoke warmly, sincerely and wisely.
+His years of ministry experience were on clear display.
 He encouraged, challenged and comforted us.
 As I looked around the room, I saw what I have seen so many times in gatherings of pastors: that worn-out facial expression.
 I couldn’t help but wonder if I looked as tired as the rest of them did.

-Having held various church-related ministries at different churches for over a dozen years (and being involved with multiple other ministries for a decade more), there have been many lessons, but if I had to summarize things and convey them as concisely as I could to a person stepping into a ministry role, what would I say?
+Having held various church-related ministries at different churches for over a dozen years (and being involved with multiple other ministries for a decade more), there have been many lessons, but if I had to summarize things and convey them concisely to a person stepping into a ministry role, what would I say?

 Though I know that the list would grow exponentially if I thought about it for any longer (because I already know many more things I could add), for now, I would give these thoughts as a primer I have gathered from moments in my own life and from watching other leaders in ministry.
-Some of those examples showed great leadership, deep wisdom and God-centered motives, and others I use as a self-test (when I think about possible actions to take, I think back on some of these leaders’ actions and consider what they might do in a given situation…then I do the opposite).
+Some of those leaders showed great leadership, deep wisdom and God-centered motives, and others lived through mistakes that have served as cautionary reminders of our frailty and fallibility.

 So, in no particular order, and as they come to mind, I humbly offer these hard-won lessons…